couchbase/couchbase-ruby-client/README.markdown

       end
     end

-The asynchronous callback receives instance of `Couchbase::Result` which responds to several methods to figure out what was happened:
+The asynchronous callback receives an instance of `Couchbase::Result` which responds to several methods to figure out what was happened:

   * `success?`.
 Returns `true` if operation succed.